smlc/myBlog/content/post/java-and-go-concurrency-model.md

 ## Computation: Virtual thread and Goroutines

 Both Java virtual threads and Go goroutines are what we call user-space threads.
-So what is a user-space thread, opposite to Kernel threads (e.g. Thread class in Java) user-space threads, are often managed by the language runtime.
+So what is a user-space thread, opposite to Kernel threads (e.g. Thread class in Java) User-space threads are often managed by the language runtime.
 This means the language will manage and schedule workload, and context switch between OS threads for you.

-They are also more lightweight than Kernel threads because they have a smaller memory footprint, don’t need to involve OS calls, and have faster context-switch than Kernel threads.
+They are also more lightweight than Kernel threads because they have a smaller memory footprint, don’t need to involve OS calls, and have faster context-switching than Kernel threads.

 ## Communication Models: Channel vs Share Memory Communication